kuboi1/web-requester/README.md

 * Each namespace has it's own json config file in format *{namespace}.json*
 * Example of such file is included in the repository (*requests/namespace.json.example*)
 * Each request has it's own name
+* The *"common"* values are sent with each request

 ### Responses
 * Requester currently supports *.json* and *.pdf* responses